Helmholtz-UFZ/saqc/sphinxdoc/getting_started/TutorialAPI.rst

    qc = qc.flagRange("a", min=20, max=80)

-:py:func:`flagRange <Functions.saqc.flagRange>` is the easiest of all functions and simply marks all values smaller than ``min`` and larger than ``max``.
+:py:meth:`~saqc.SaQC.flagRange>` is the easiest of all functions and simply marks all values smaller than ``min`` and larger than ``max``.
 This feature by itself wouldn't be worth the trouble of getting into ``SaQC``, but it serves as a simple example.
 All functions expect the name of a column in the given ``data`` as their first positional argument (called ``field``).
 The function ``flagRange`` (like all other